FRENCH SOUNDS FOR BEGINNERS

 👉 Pronunciation starts with the sounds.

-The reason so many learners feel stuck?
-They skip that first step.
+The reason so many learners feel stuck with their pronunciation is that they skip that first important step.

 They dive straight into grammar or vocabulary — but without a clear understanding of how French actually sounds, everything feels confusing and frustrating.